btmartin721/makePopMap/README.md

 Uses Python 2 or 3

+The program can read PHYLIP and STRUCTURE files by default; use -a option if you want to use a .ped file

 By default, it uses the first four letters of each sample name to designate populations.
 However, the user can specify a range of characters for the popID search pattern (e.g., 2-5).